mbloch/mapshaper/docs/essentials/web-app.md

 ## The console

 The Console (top-right of the header, or **space bar** to toggle) is the most powerful part of the UI.
-Anything the [CLI](/docs/reference.html) can do, you can do here.
+Most [CLI](/docs/reference.html) commands are available here, except file-loading commands like `-i`, `-include` and `-require`, which are disabled in the browser console.

 ### Keyboard